MicrosoftDocs/azure-aks-docs/articles/aks/certificate-rotation.md

 With this feature enabled, you should see the kubelet running on every one of your nodes go through the serving [TLS bootstrapping process](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/#certificate-rotation).

-Verify the bootstrapping process is taking place by using the [`kubectl get`][kubectl-get] command to get the current csr objects within your cluster.
+Verify the bootstrapping process is taking place by using the [`kubectl get`][kubectl-get] command to get the current CSR objects within your cluster.

  ```azurecli-interactive
 kubectl get csr